Jegge/OldMoofKit/README.md

 > **Note**: When disconnecting, do not forget to cancel your subscription.

 Each property is complemented by a setter.
 Calling this setter transmits the value directly to the bike.
 The bike then will send a notification and the according property will get updated upon receiving that notification.
+If your bike does not support a property, calling the setter will be ignored.

 ```swift
 try await bike.set(lighting: .alwaysOn)